syncfusion-content/uwp-docs/uwp/Calculator/Other-utility-functions.md

 ---
 layout: post
 title: Utilities in UWP SfCalculator | Syncfusion®
-description: Learn about the utility functions available in the Syncfusion UWP SfCalculator control, including identifying the operation and other helper functions.
+description: Learn about the utility functions available in the Syncfusion® UWP SfCalculator control, including identifying the operation and other helper functions.
 platform: uwp
 control: SfCalculator
 documentation: ug